 The Cathedral of the Forest

-King John appointed the first rector in 1216 in a small church building but over the next 2 centuries the building grew into the one we were sitting at.
+King John appointed the first rector in 1216 in a small church building, but over the next 2 centuries, the building grew into the one we were sitting at.
 A stunning building and very glad to have chosen this walk.
-More about All Saints Church.
+More about All Saints’ Church.

-The Ostrich Inn
+The Ostrich Inn in Newland

-Newland To Redbrook
+Hike from Newland To Redbrook

-We finally reached the village of Redbrook to to the north through a lane near the village stores.
+We finally reached the village of Redbrook to the north through a lane near the village stores.

 People were wild swimming in the river near to the bridge, a place I have seen mentioned many times on Wild Swimming guides.

-These days the viaduct is open to carry a public footpath over the Wye between the villages of Redbrook and Penallt, we crossed to visit the boat pub.
+These days the viaduct is open to carry a public footpath over the Wye between the villages of Redbrook and Penallt.
+We crossed to visit the boat pub.

-Redbrook To Monmouth
+Walk From Redbrook To Monmouth

-After drying off we strolled upstream through more meadows, reaching the derelict Monmouth Viaduct, which is missing the river span.
+After drying off, we strolled upstream through more meadows, reaching the derelict Monmouth Viaduct, which is missing the river span.

 The Monmouth Viaduct or Chippenham Meadow Viaduct is a 20-arch 183m red sandstone viaduct, with two 23m steel lattice-girder spans over the river.
 It carried the Coleford, Monmouth, Usk & Pontypool Railway line across the River Wye at Monmouth, Wales.https://en.wikipedia.org/wiki/Monmouth_Viaduct

-Also locally is The Duke of Beaufort Bridge which is passable on foot.
+Also locally is The Duke of Beaufort Bridge, which is passable on foot.

-We then to caught the last Stagecoach 35 bus from opposite Aldi to return us back to Coleford.
+We then caught the last Stagecoach 35 bus from opposite Aldi to return us back to Coleford.